Southern Neurosurgical Society Constitution and Bylaws

 Section 3: Active Member.
-Active Members shall be neurological surgeons who have been certified by the American Board of Neurological Surgery, Inc., who give proof of good professional standing and who hold an unrestricted license to practice medicine in a State, District or Commonwealth in the Southern Zone of the United States, unless by unanimous vote of the Executive Council, a specific exception to this rule be deemed advisable.
+Active Members shall be neurological surgeons who have been board-certified, who give proof of good professional standing and who hold an unrestricted license to practice medicine in a State, District or Commonwealth in the Southern Zone of the United States, unless by unanimous vote of the Executive Council, a specific exception to this rule be deemed advisable.
 Active Members may vote, hold office and serve on Committees.
 They shall be required to pay dues.

 Section 4: Associate Member.
 Associate Members shall be individuals who are not neurological surgeons who have shown distinction in research, clinical innovation or teaching in the field of neurology, neuroanatomy, neurochemistry, neuroendocrinology, neuro-opthalmology, neuropathology, neurophysiology, psychiatry, psychology, radiology or some other related discipline and practice their discipline in a State, District or Commonwealth in the Southern Zone of the United States.
+They shall include neurological surgeons who have trained, or are in training, in countries other than the United States, who currently are affiliated with Universities or neurosurgical practices within the Southern Zone of the United States.
+They shall include allied health care professionals as well as administrators.
 The total number of Associate Members shall not exceed 20 percent of the number of the total membership.
 No individual shall be elected to Associate Membership unless he/she has been certified by the board of certification in the field of his/her primary activity, if such board exists.
 Associate Members may not vote or hold office but may serve on Committees.
 They shall be required to pay dues.

 Section 5: Lifetime (Inactive) Member.
 Lifetime Members shall be Members who: 1) have been members for at least 30 years; or 2) have permanently and fully retired from the practice of operative neurosurgery; or 3) have reached the age of 65; or 4) by virtue of moving to a location outside the area encompassed by the Southern Neurosurgical Society or by virtue of illness, deficiency in continuing medical education or other reason acceptable to the Executive Council can no longer maintain Active Membership.
 Lifetime (Inactive) Members may not vote, hold office or serve on Committees.
 They shall not be required to pay dues.
 A Lifetime (Inactive) Member may be restored to the former membership status by the Executive Council upon appropriate written request.
 Requests for Lifetime membership shall be submitted in writing to the Secretary of the Society for consideration by the Executive Council at its next meeting.